 TRP Toppers (Online): Bigg Boss 13 Retains Top Spot; Choti Sardarni Replaces Kahaan Hum Kahaan Tum

 The latest online TRP ratings for Week 44 are here.
-This week, there are no major changes in the show's position or ratings/points, except Kahaan Hum Kahaan Tum, which has been replaced by Choti Sardarni at the 9th spot.
+This week, there are no major changes in the shows' position or ratings/points, except Kahaan Hum Kahaan Tum, which has been replaced by Choti Sardarni at the ninth spot.

-Star Plus' show Yeh Hai Mohabbatein has witnessed a jump while SAB TV's Taarak Mehta Ka Ooltah Chashmah has witnessed a drop.
+Star Plus's show Yeh Hai Mohabbatein has witnessed a jump while SAB TV's Taarak Mehta Ka Ooltah Chashmah has witnessed a drop.
 Shows like Sanjivani 2, Kumkum Bhagya and Kundali Bhagya are still struggling to return to the top 10 slot.

 Bigg Boss 13 & Kasautii Zindagii Kay 2